This page contains an overview of the Google Cloud CLI and its common command patterns and capabilities.

 To enable the accessibility property, run:

 gcloud config set accessibility/screen_reader true

-For more details about the accessibility features that come with the gcloud command-line tool, refer to the Enabling accessibility features guide.
+For more details about the accessibility features that come with the gcloud command-line tool, see the Enabling accessibility features guide.

-A configuration is a named set of gcloud CLI properties.
-It works like a profile, essentially.
+A configuration is a set of gcloud CLI properties.
+A configuration works like a profile.

 gcloud init or